Aitai/ProjectWebapplicaties2/README.md

-# Society of Protection of Birds Application
+# Society for the Protection of Birds Application

 Built with [Laravel Lumen](https://lumen.laravel.com/).
 ## Requirements